1.) Bitch, Please: There’s How Many Grams of Sugar in that Yogurt?

 You don’t know who you’ll be when you’re done.

 Face the nightmare, homegirl.
 Your life has come to a point where you’re binge eating two boxes of cereal a day.

 You’re tired laying in that hotel bed, but you won’t sleep.
-You’re texting this person and you’re remembering how you once went on a date with them and threw up in a deli bathroom when they dropped you off at the subway.
+You’re texting this person and remembering how you once went on a date with them and threw up in a deli bathroom when they dropped you off at the subway.

 You text your parents.

 “Yeah, going to bed.”

 You leave your room, wander down the hall past the concierge, and sit on a bench and smoke a cigarette outside the Fairfield Inn.